DestyNova/advent_of_code_2023/5/README.md

 ### Part 2

-Nah, too slow for that, but rough timings are:
+Nah, too slow for that, but rough timings of the original version are:

 * ~35s with Picat's built-in SAT solver, defaulting to `split` strategy
 * ~35s with the `seq` strategy